 - Accessibility: There's no easy way to share scans among physicians.
 Patients carry CDs from doctor to doctor--an improvement over carrying actual x-ray film, but still very inefficient.

 The issue of accessibility can be solved by emerging technology like the Medicai app, but accuracy remains a challenge.
 For example, while doctors have found that mammograms save many lives, there is a percentage of healthy women that are being told they have cancer due to many mammograms yielding false results.
 For each breast cancer death prevented, three to four women are overdiagnosed.

-By using a tool like AI, data can be reviewed at a faster rate with greater accuracy, which lessens uncalled for biopsies.
-With experts making great strides using AI for more accurate radiology readings, mammograms can be read with 99% accuracy.
+By using a tool like AI, data can be reviewed at a faster rate with greater accuracy, which lessens uncalled-for biopsies.
+With experts making great strides in using AI for more accurate radiology readings, mammograms can be read with 99% accuracy.
 Another example of this can be seen in research performed by New York's Icahn School of Medicine at Mount Sinai, where it was found that their machine learning technology was capable of reading radiologist reports with 91% accuracy.

 Diagnosing and Analyzing

 Without the use of AI, completing an accurate review of an abundance of data would be close to impossible for the average physician.
 Cognitive technology achievements, such as IBM Watson for Health, have helped in building an intelligent health ecosystem for Big Data analysis.
 IBM Watson works with physicians to achieve swift results, better care, and easier methods of doing so.

 Another health technology helper is Google’s DeepMind Health.
 With the cooperation of researchers, physicians, and patients, many healthcare challenges have been overcome through this process that mimics the human brain.
 Some of these obstacles include predicting the likelihood of patients developing specific conditions, such as eye disease and kidney disease.